tradingview-pine-seeds/docs/data_tutorial.md

 2. In your repository check if action `Check data and create PR` finished successfully.
 3. In the main repository сheck if action `Upload data` finished succesfully and pull request is merged automatically.
 4. Open your symbol on chart, it can take a while before data can be presented.

+***

+## Remove symbol and data
+If you need to remove symbol and its data you should follow steps:
+1. Remove information about symbol from the JSON file in `symbol_info` directory/
+2. Delete a CSV file with data from the directory `data/repo_name`.